• Proposed

 Justification

-Pseudoaustroboletus valens is a bolete found in East Asia, Southeast Asia, and the United States of America, with a projected population size of around 43000 individuals.
-Deforestation in Southeast Asia is likely leading to a decline in population in part of its range, but since the species is not exclusive to this region and given the large number of potential plant hosts, P. valens is assessed as Least Concern (LC).
+Pseudoaustroboletus valens is a bolete found in East Asia, Southeast Asia, and the United States of America, with a population size estimated to be in the tens of thousands of mature individuals.
+Deforestation in Southeast Asia is likely leading to a decline in population in part of its range, but since the species is not exclusive to this region and given the large amount of potential habitat, P. valens is assessed as Least Concern (LC).

 Taxonomic notes

-Pseudoaustroboletus valens is the only species in its monotypic genus, created based on morphological and molecular data for this species.
-Synonyms: Tylopilus valens, Boletus albellus, Boletus valens.
-(Li et al., 2014)
+Pseudoaustroboletus valens is the only species in its monotypic genus, created based on morphological and molecular data for this species (Li et al. 2014).

 Geographic range